nickest14/Leetcode-python/README.md

 #### 1409.
 Queries on a Permutation With Key

+#### 1438.
+Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit

 #### 1456.
 Maximum Number of Vowels in a Substring of Given Length

 #### 1461.
 Check If a String Contains All Binary Codes of Size K